0xJs/OSCP_cheatsheet/README.md

 #### Find bad characters
 1. Get a list of bad characters from https://bulbsecurity.com/finding-bad-characters-with-immunity-debugger-and-mona-py/ or https://github.com/cytopia/badchars
-2. Edit the script, change the buffer to send the bad characters
+2. Edit the script.
+Add an badchars variable and change the buffer to send the bad characters

 ```
 badchars = (